-With as many steps as we take in a day (not to mention a lifetime) and as much force as our feet have to bear, even relatively minor malformations in your skeleton or misalignments in ankles, knees, and hips can build over time and cause major pain.
+With as many steps as we take in a day (not to mention a lifetime) and as much force as our feet have to bear, even relatively minor malformations in your skeleton or misalignments in ankles, knees, and hips can build over time and cause major pain and conditions including arthritis.

 What We Can Do

 Of course, any time a podiatrist addresses a structural issue with your foot, they’re “doing” biomechanics.
 Repairing an acquired flatfoot, for example, can shift how you walk and move quite dramatically.

 But taking biomechanics a step further—that is, with a gait analysis—can reveal new insight, especially for athletes.
 In a gait analysis, an expert watches and records how your legs and feet move together while you walk or run, and provides simple physical tests and exercises for you to perform.
 It may, for example, reveal knees that bend too far in or out, or legs that overstride and are too straight at impact, or any number of issues that simply looking at your feet at rest would miss entirely.

 Maybe the answer is arch supports to raise a flat foot, or other orthotic devices that accommodate for an unbalanced heel strike.
 In other cases, physical therapy and targeted exercise could be your best choice—for example, strengthened glutes to keep knees in place.
 In many cases, eliminating pain and soreness requires no “treatment” other than unlearning bad habits, shortening strides and speeding up cadences.
 The more information you have about your biomechanics, the better able you are to find a solution that works.